-Marwan Janahi, the chairing member of the pharmaceuticals and medical equipment task force of the Dubai Industrial Strategy, said that out of the total of pharmaceutical companies that are started in the UAE , 90 per cent are imports and 60 per cent of those are generic drugs, presenting ample opportunities for promote local production.
+Marwan Janahi, the chairing member of the pharmaceuticals and medical equipment task force of the Dubai Industrial Strategy, said that out of the total of pharmaceutical companies that are setup in the UAE , 90 per cent are imports and 60 per cent of those are generic drugs, presenting ample opportunities for promote local production.

-Dubai is committed to bring in companies that are primarily into manufacturing of cancer drugs with the facilitation of hospitals, universities and research and development centers.
-Such initiatives has been proactively seen by Sharjah Research , technology and innovation park (SRTIP) stimulating to startup their innovation and testing center in the field of scientific research.
+Dubai is committed to bring in companies to setup their business that are primarily into manufacturing of cancer drugs with the facilitation of hospitals, universities and research and development centers.
+Such initiatives has been proactively seen by Sharjah Research , technology and innovation park (SRTIP) stimulating companies to setup their innovation and testing center in the field of scientific research.
 The Sharjah RTI Park is forming an ecosystem to support and promote technological innovation in Sharjah and the ADAM Global Network along with ADAM Global Dubai is supporting this initiative to enable foreign companies of all size and industry that would like to test, innovate and carry out research to open their innovation centers and conduct research activities.
 The SRTIP is the innovation and research wing of the American university of Sharjah (AUS) with a total student strength of over 45,000 students.

 “We are trying to create an export agency to help facilitate exports,” said Mr Janahi.
 “There is a large market around the UAE [for these products].”

 According to the GCC Head of GlaxoSmithKline (GSK, UK’s largest drug manufacturer) plans to setup their business operations in Dubai to establish their production facility next year that will boost its sales in the region.